 The investments in Indian SaaS companies rose to $4.5 billion in 2021 – an increase of 170 percent from 2020, with growth primarily driven by a surge in the number of deals over $50 million, according to the report by management consulting firm Bain & Company.

-In 2021, more than 35 Indian SaaS companies had more than $20 million ARR.
+In 2021, more than 35 Indian SaaS companies had more than $20 million in ARR.

 “With heightened interest in SaaS, India has witnessed the emergence of dedicated SaaS-focused funds as well as participation from new investor categories, including corporate venture capital (CVC) and sovereign wealth funds,” said Arpan Sheth, Bain & Company partner and leader of the firm’s India’s Private Equity and Alternative Investor practice.